Tutte Polynomials for Directed Graphs: Recurrence and the Tutte activities of mixed graphs

 \section{Recurrence and the Tutte activities of mixed graphs}

 In this section, we show that the $B$-polynomial admits a Tutte-like recurrence with respect to \emph{unoriented edges} (that is, pairs of opposite arcs).
-This allows one to define some notions of partial Tutte-activities.
+This leads to some notions of partial \emph{Tutte-activities}.
 However, no proper recurrence relation holds with respect to single arcs, so the recurrence perspective plays a much lesser role for the $B$-polynomial than for the Tutte polynomial.

-We first extend to digraphs, the known recurrence relation for the Potts function of graphs. \begin{lemma} Let $D=(V,A)$ be a digraph.
+We first extend the known recurrence relation for the Potts function from the setting of graphs to the general setting of digraphs. \begin{lemma} Let $D=(V,A)$ be a digraph.
 If two opposite arcs $a=(u,v)$ and $-a=(v,u)$ both belong to $A$, then

 where $e=\{a,-a\}$.
 Note that in the special case where $u=v$, this gives $\B_D(q,y,z) = \B_{D/e}(q,y,z)$. \end{lemma}

 \begin{proof} Let $q$ be a positive integer.
 For any $q$-coloring $f$ of $D$,